Kenbro chicken is a dual-purpose breed developed and distributed by Kenchic Limited in Kenya. The poultry farmer can keep it for both eggs and meat.

 Disadvantages of Kenbro Chicken Breed

-–Kenbro chicken is heavy feeders as compared to indigenous chicken and other improved free range chicken breeds.
-The heavy feeding characteristic is the reason that Kenbro chicken are able to gain weight fast.
+–Kenbro chicken is heavy feeder as compared to indigenous chicken and other improved free-range chicken breeds.
+The heavy feeding characteristic is the reason that Kenbro chickens are able to gain weight fast.

 -Kenbro chicken does not sit on eggs or brood.

 – To get good quality Kenbro chicken stock, you have to order from Kenchic directly.
 There is a waiting period after booking the day-old chicks.

 Planning and sourcing Kenbro chicken.

 When planning to source for Kenbro Chicken, It is important to order from a reputable breeder.
 Although there are several breeders selling day-old chicks in Kenya, Kenchic Ltd is the only one with the parent stock.
 It is estimated that they produce 20,000 chicks per week.
 This means that you will have to book early in order to get your chicks in time.

 To make your Kenbro farming viable, you will need to plan and project your cash flow in advance.
 It is advisable that you do market research so that you can start selling early.
 A recommended strategy in rearing kenbro chicken is to keep multiple batches so that you will be able to sell a batch each month.
 An example is if you plan to rear Kenbro chicken for meat, for sale when they attain 4kgs at 6 months, you will need to keep 6 batches.
 This means stocking a batch every month.

 Since Kenbro does not sit on eggs, you will need to implement a mechanism of hatching kenbro eggs, if you plan to.
 Some kenbro chicken farmers purchase incubators for this purpose, while others use indigenous broody hens to it on the eggs.